Alessandra Ambrosio Rocks Skimpy Bikini In Impromptu Fashion Shoot In Ibiza

 — Shilo Allan Walter Wilson (@WilsonShilo) July 8, 2018

-She also adheres to a strict diet or organic foods with a focus on high-quality proteins and fats.
+She also adheres to a strict diet of organic foods with a focus on high-quality proteins and fats.
 But she makes sure not to deny herself some treats as well.

 “Whenever I start to diet, everything goes downhill,” Alessandra said in an interview with Elle.
 “So if I want a little bite of dark chocolate on a plane or a cocktail with friends on the weekend, I’ll have it.”